runeh/typical-fetch/README.md

 - figure out good way of dealing with http errors / other
 - Return status somehow?
 - Helpers for isWrappedError etc?
-- have a parseRaw thingy that passes response object?
 - Add response object to the result?
 - test for file uploads
 - interceptor / event handlers?